Ziad-Aboshiesha/HackerRank-SQL-Solutions/README.md

    git clone https://github.com/Ziad-Aboshiesha/HackerRank-SQL-Solutions.git
 Navigate to the solutions folder to find the SQL files.

-Open any SQL file to view the solution and comments explaining the logic.
+Open any SQL file to view the solution .

 Use these solutions as a reference or to learn new SQL techniques.